Multidisciplinary learning through collective performance favors decentralization: Results

-The formulas of the tasks (see SI Appendix S2) shed light on why teams with certain networks perform differently from one another.
-On most tasks, there is little to no difference in how well teams perform, regardless of their network and search radius (as with Fig. \ref{fig:example_outcomes}a-b).
-The only tasks we found on which teams perform differently from one another are those that involve some dependence on the number of other agents $k_i$ that each agent $i$ interacts with (as in Fig. \ref{fig:example_outcomes}c-e).
-Put another way, on average, teams with different networks tended to perform differently from one another when tasks explicitly involved a network property.
+The formulas of the tasks (see SI Appendix S1) shed light on why teams with certain networks perform differently from one another.
+Of the 16 tasks on which interacting teams have a distinct advantage or disadvantage, 15 of them multiply and/or exponentiate each agent's decision variable $x_i$ by the number of other agents $k_i$ that the agent interacts with.
+The remaining task, the minimum function, strongly depends on the number of values in its operating set which is also a function of the number of interacting neighbors.
+Put another way, teams with different networks tended to perform differently from one another when tasks weighted agents' contributions by a network property.

 In hindsight, it may seem obvious that a team's network will affect performance when tasks depend on network properties.
 Nevertheless, this is realistic.
 For example, in a group brainstorming task (a generate task), individuals have different information depending on whether they generate ideas alone (an empty graph), with every member of a group (a complete graph), or with some subset (a distribution), with well-established repercussions for the team's performance \cite{Taylor1958, BouchardJr1970, Mullen1991, Kerr2004, Amelkin2018}.
 The same is true on many choose tasks \cite{Kittur2009, Shore2015, Barkoczi2016, Almaatouq2021}.
-In our chefs example, more interactions could make some tasks easier (putting together a charcuterie board) and others harder (a high-quality beef Wellington).
-Next, we explore how each network performs across many tasks.
+Next, we explore how each network performs across our full set of tasks.